 11. Tailored offers

 If you have a wide range of products, it’s a good idea to tailor post-purchase email campaigns by product preferences.
-This would mean looking at what people buy and only sending them emails with relevant products.
+Look at what people buy and send them emails with relevant products.

 Even better if you use an email signup form to record their preferences.
-You can ask about their body shape, fashion style, type of hair or skin — whatever’s relevant to your products.
+Ask about their body shape, fashion style, type of hair or skin — whatever’s relevant to your products.
+Then, create your segments for highly targeted post-purchase emails.

-For example, people who buy wooden toys probably don’t want to get offers for plastic toys.
-People who buy books in Italian don’t need to get emails about books in French.
-People shopping your petite section will be happy to get a curated selection in their email instead of plus-size items.
+For example, people who buy wooden toys probably don’t want to see plastic toys in their inbox.
+People who buy books in Italian probably aren’t interested in books in French.

 12. Timely push

-It’s one thing to use email automation that triggers on specific customer actions and another to just blast emails every Monday because “this is the best day for emails”.
+It’s one thing to use email automation that triggers on specific customer actions and another to blast emails out every week.

-This is how much time you should leave between pushy sales emails for an optimal customer experience.
-People need a breather and your thoughtfulness will be appreciated.
+This is how much time to leave between sales emails for an optimal customer experience.
+Give customers a breather and your thoughtfulness will be appreciated.

 Whether you’re on Shopify or another ecommerce platform, Brevo offers all the digital marketing tools needed to drive repeat sales.
-Whatever your customers do, there’s a way to make them come back with post-purchase emails.
+Brevo offers ecommerce tracking to give you valuable data and setting up a post-purchase email flow is easy.

 Email automation and drip campaigns, customer segmentation, personalization, and smart signup forms all geared to engage and retain customers.